reflectivity/file_format/specification.md

         value_is:     sigma (default) | FWHM
 ```

-The respective unit of the error is taken from the quantity the error referes to.
+The respective unit of the error is taken from the quantity the error refers to.

 Example: